 Review on The Coastguard

-Billed as 'the closest English pub to France', the Coastguard is spectacularly situated right by St Margaret's Bay: in summer you can sit outside and gaze across the Straits of Dover towards the French mainland.
+Following a £200,000 refurbishment the Coastguard billed as 'the closest English pub to France', and spectacularly situated right by St Margaret's Bay has been given a new lease of life, courtesy of Britain's oldest brewery Shepherd Neame.
+In summer you can sit outside and gaze across the Straits of Dover towards the French mainland.
 The views are certainly worth the trip, although there's much more to enjoy here.

 The Coastguard is also featured in: AA GuideRate this Restaurant

 Restaurant Opening Times

 Lunch: 12.00 - 2.45pm Mon-Sat (12.00 - 4.00pm Sun)